Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Related Work

 Interpreting deep learning models to understand their decision-making processes is a critical research area~\cite{liang2021explaining, jazayeri2021interpreting,sajjad2022neuron, foote2023neuron, fan2024evaluating}.
-The field of neuron interpretation in machine learning has recently advanced through several stages, including interpreting single-layer transformers~\cite{claude_towards} and analysis of large language models such as GPT-4 and Claude-3~\cite{gao2024scaling, claude_scaling}.
+The field of neuron interpretation has recently advanced through several related work, including interpreting single-layer transformers~\cite{claude_towards} and analysis of large language models such as GPT-4 and Claude-3~\cite{gao2024scaling, claude_scaling}.
 Specifically, Anthropic has employed dictionary learning~\cite{tovsic2011dictionary} to interpret neuron activations in single-layer transformers.
 Additionally, several studies have analyzed residual stream activations in transformers using sparse autoencoders~\cite{cunningham2023sparse, claude_scaling, gao2024scaling}, aiming to uncover mono-semantic features and improve the interpretability of language models.
 OpenAI has also leveraged language models to interpret neuron activations at scale~\cite{openai_exp_neuron,gao2024scaling}.
+Though sparse autoencoders show great potential for interpreting deep learning models, they also face several inherent limitations.
+In practice, issues such as activation shuffling, over-sparsification, and the lack of guaranteed clean or mono-semantic features remain~\cite{sae_limitation_anthropic, sae_limitation_iclr}.
+Consequently, their effectiveness in interpreting diverse recommendation models trained on inherently sparse user–item interaction data remains largely unexplored.